Nonmodal growth and optimal perturbations in magnetohydrodynamic shear flows

 However, this line of reasoning can be misleading.
-In the fluids literature, numerous studies have shown that fluctuations can grow and drive turbulence and transport even in systems that are stable according to modal instabilities.
+In the fluids literature, numerous studies have shown that perturbations can grow and drive turbulence and transport even in systems that are stable to modal instabilities.
 This phenomenon is broadly referred to as nonmodal or non-normal growth \cite{schmid_review}.
-In shear flows, two distinct mechanisms are known to drive nonmodal growth: the Orr mechanism \cite{Orr1907a,Farrell1988,farrell_1993}, which rotates and amplifies eddies tilted against the shear, and the lift-up effect \cite{Ellingsen1975,brandt2014} , which amplifies fluctuations via advection of horizontal momentum.
-These mechanisms arise in all manner of shear flows---including shear layers, wall-bounded flows, and jets \cite{Butler1992,Trefethen1993,arratia,Arratia2013b,pickering_lift-up_2020}---where they drive fluctuations that differ significantly from those driven by modal growth mechanisms.
-For instance, while the fastest-growing KH modes in parallel shear flows are spanwise-invariant, that need not be the case for nonmodal growth: 3D fluctuations can be significant and may even attain the most growth over intermediate times \cite{arratia}.
-Indeed, while the Orr mechanism can drive growth in both 2D (spanwise-invariant) and 3D fluctuations, the lift-up effect drives growth in fluctuations with no \emph{streamwise} variation!
-Furthermore, nonmodal growth can drive fluctuations in flows that are linearly stable by classical modal stability analyses.
-For instance, sufficiently strong vertical density stratification stabilizes KH in neutral fluids (where buoyancy can stabilize KH just as magnetic tension can in MHD); however, in such flows, nonmodal mechanisms can lead to large amplification of fluctuations \cite{Farrell1993b,kaminski_2014} which can significantly modify the background state \cite{kaminski_2017}---even for flows far from the stability boundary.
+In shear flows, two distinct mechanisms are known to drive nonmodal growth: the Orr mechanism \cite{Orr1907a,Farrell1988,farrell_1993}, which rotates and amplifies eddies tilted against the shear, and the lift-up effect \cite{Ellingsen1975,brandt2014}, which amplifies perturbations via advection of horizontal momentum.
+These mechanisms arise in all manner of shear flows---including shear layers, wall-bounded flows, and jets \cite{Butler1992,Trefethen1993,arratia,Arratia2013b,pickering_lift-up_2020}---where they amplify perturbations that differ significantly from those driven by modal growth mechanisms.
+For instance, while the fastest-growing KH modes in parallel shear flows are spanwise-invariant, that need not be the case for nonmodal growth: 3D perturbations can be significant and may even attain the most growth over intermediate times \cite{arratia}.
+Indeed, while the Orr mechanism can drive growth in both 2D (spanwise-invariant) and 3D perturbations, the lift-up effect drives perturbations with no \emph{streamwise} variation!
+Furthermore, nonmodal growth can amplify perturbations in flows that are linearly stable by classical modal stability analyses.
+For instance, sufficiently strong vertical density stratification stabilizes KH in neutral fluids (where buoyancy can stabilize KH just as magnetic tension can in MHD); however, in such flows, nonmodal mechanisms can lead to large growth of fluctuations \cite{Farrell1993b,kaminski_2014} which can significantly modify the background state \cite{kaminski_2017}---even for flows far from the stability boundary.
 This raises the question of whether sub-Alfv\'enic flows in astrophysical systems can support shear-driven fluctuations despite strong magnetic tension, just as stratified flows support such fluctuations despite strong stratification.